reflectoring/reflectoring.github.io/_posts/2018-10-28-pact-node-provider.md

 app.use('/heroes', heroesRouter);
 ```

 We just implemented the provider side of the contract.
+We can check if it works by calling `npm run start` and
+sending a POST request to `http://localhost:3000/heroes` with a REST client tool.
+Or, we can just
+type the URL into your browser.
+However, we'll get HTTP status 405 then, because the browser sends
+a GET request and a POST request is expected.

 **Now we have to prove that the provider actually works as expected by the contract.**